-- Press and hold the Volume Up button and the power button until the Peloton logo appears on your touch screen, at which point you can let go.
-This will put your touchscreen in Recovery Mode.
+- Press and hold the Volume Up and Power buttons until the Peloton logo appears on your touch screen.
+At this point, you can let go.
+This puts your touchscreen in Recovery Mode (Android System Recovery.)

-If you had challenges with the steps above, you can also try and clear the cache using the storage method.
+If you had challenges with the steps above, you can also try clearing the cache using the storage method.

 Following any calibration on your Peloton, go to Device settings > Storage > Cached storage > Clear cached storage.

 Next, turn off the bike, unplug for 10-15 seconds, and try it again.

 We have found that this unplugging exercise is important following clearing the cache, so do not overlook it.

 Golden Rule when solving issues on your Peloton